 Proactive technological and operational optimization initiatives play an important role in further improving energy efficiency and minimizing emissions from our vessels.
 Over the past five years, we have invested in various energy-saving technologies and voyage execution optimization capabilities with a combined energy efficiency improvement potential on the order of 10% or more.
 Our fleet continues to benefit from these investments as we evaluate candidate technologies for future application.
-Some of the technologies we have applied within our fleet include: wake equalizing ducts, pre-swirl fins, post-swirl fins, low friction hull coatings, and high frequency data collection through onboard sensors to enable real t fuel consumption optimization.
-We have also develo voyage execution optimization capabilities that lever dynamic vessel specific models to instruct optimized specific models to instruct optimized specific models to instruct optimized by weather routing optimizations allows Eagle to maxin voyage efficiency.
+Some of the technologies we have applied within our fleet include: wake equalizing ducts, pre-swirl fins, post-swirl fins, low friction hull coatings, and high frequency data collection through onboard sensors to enable real time fuel consumption optimization.
+We have also developed voyage execution optimization capabilities that leverage dynamic vessel specific models to instruct optimized speeds.
+Ensuring optimal speed instructions are considered by our weather routing optimizations allows Eagle to maximize voyage efficiency.